sanskrit/raw_etexts/mixed/ebhAratI-sampat/darshanAni/yogaH/shankarabhagavatpAdAH/shAnkara-yogabhAShyavivaraNam_prathamaH_bhAgaH.md

  One does not find the mutual mixing up of memories of separate streams and one

-also sees that memory is in the individual [stream](॑॑॑# "This is an observed phenomenon.")therefore it is established that there is a single agent.
+also sees that memory is in the individual stream[^1288]therefore it is established that there is a single agent.
 Thus it is established through the authority of perception which is the weightiest of all proofs.
 There is nothing that inference can accomplish in that context.
 One does not take help from a mirror in order to see a mark on the palm of one's hand.

+[^1288]: ॑॑॑# "This is an observed phenomenon."

  Even so,those who cannot tolerate the defeat of the inference-arguments stated by the Vaināśika Buddhists bring up artificial (not logical) counter-inferences (to prove their point).Therefore he says "tasmādekamanekārthamavasthitam ca [cittam](http://# "Vyāsabhāṣya.")"(therefore it is established that the mind is one, it is the support of many objects and it is stable).